iotempire/iotempower/doc/exercises/simple-smart-lock.md

    not sure about the connections, use a voltmeter to confirm the directions.
-5. Unplug the wemos and wire the electric lock in connecting one cable of your lock power supply to the center contact of the relay, one cable to the lock and one othe rcable from the right contact to the lock (we assume that the lock is open, when it is powered, check this in advance else you can just use the left connector).
+5. Unplug the wemos and wire the electric lock in connecting one cable of your lock power supply to the center contact of the relay, one cable to the lock and one other cable from the right contact to the lock (we assume that the lock is open, when it is powered, check this in advance else you can just use the left connector).
 6. Plug in the lock power adapter and repeat step 3.
 Check after the right and